giprocida/secret-fetch-from-Debezium/README.md

 #### Important Notes ####
-Issue with KafkaConnect configuration: When applying the configuration file from the [Debezium documentation](https://debezium.io/documentation/reference/stable/operations/kubernetes.html), you may encounter issues with the version field specified in the YAML file.
+**Issue with KafkaConnect configuration**: When applying the configuration file from the [Debezium documentation](https://debezium.io/documentation/reference/stable/operations/kubernetes.html), you may encounter issues with the version field specified in the YAML file.
 To resolve this, update the version from 3.1.0 to 3.7.1, or alternatively, use the `debezium-connect-cluster.yaml` file directly.

-Issue with Shell Commands: When creating the KafkaConnector using shell commands as suggested in the tutorial, you may encounter issues with reading database credentials.
+**Issue with Shell Commands**: When creating the KafkaConnector using shell commands as suggested in the tutorial, you may encounter issues with reading database credentials.
 It is recommended to store the YAML configuration in a file and apply it using kubectl apply -f .....
-For more information, refer to this Stack Overflow post for troubleshooting [KafkaConnector not reaading database credentials](https://stackoverflow.com/questions/75831703/strimzi-kafkaconnector-not-reading-database-credentials-from-secrets).
+For more information, refer to this Stack Overflow post for troubleshooting [KafkaConnector not reading database credentials](https://stackoverflow.com/questions/75831703/strimzi-kafkaconnector-not-reading-database-credentials-from-secrets).

-Follow this [Debezium documentation](https://debezium.io/documentation/reference/stable/operations/kubernetes.html) for deploying Debezium on Minikube in combinatior of the yaml files and other info written here.
-All the object resources that are used in the documentation are already in this repoo ready for use so you won t have to copy paste anything you will only need to replace the IP address present in the `debezium-kafka-connector.yaml` file with the IP address of the registry where you can push and pull.

-ps: .
-This is because you will probably get into some issues when running creating the KafkaConnector using the shell (see Creating a Debezium Connector), you will probably run into some issues if are following the documentation . check here for more info